mabhay3420/Deep-learning-Projects/README.md

 >>* CNN
 >>* Recurrence neural networks ( A small portion of NLP is implemented)

+## Mathemetics-of-dl
+Implement and visualize basics algorithm using only python and libraries such as numpy and matplotlib.
+The aim is to understand the mathematics that gives the power Machine learning/ Deep learning has and how it acheives that ( Rather a tough task ).

+>Content :
+>>- Principal Component Analysis

-## PClub-hackathon
+## Hackathon_and_workshops
-This will(?) contain the notebooks implemented for the PClub's "Deep Learning Hackathon Series".
+This will(?) contain the notebooks implemented for various hackathons/workshop i participate in :
-> Notebooks
->>Transfer Learning

-## Khanan_datagenix_hackathon
+> PClub hackathon : Simple Transfer Learning model
->A simple ml problem with 6 input feature and one output feature.
+>Khanan_datagenix_hackathon : A simple ml problem with 6 input feature and one output feature.